Skip to content

 }

-4. AI Map Generation: Requests the AI to create specific positioning for the level
+4. AI Map Generation: Requests the AI to generate map

-6. Return Results: Provides both the level config and detailed map
+6. Return Results: Returns both the level config and detailed map

-The AI generates structured data that must be converted to a visual representation.
+Now let’s add a visualization helper that converts maps into tile grids.
 Create a function that converts the AI-generated Map into game tiles:

 def get_map(map: Map) -> str {